blues/app-accelerators/74-returnable-container-tote-pool-tracker/README.md

         sleep_sec = RETRY_WAKE_SEC;
     }

-    // "motionchange" adds a second wake source: ATTN also fires if the
+    // "arm,motionchange" adds a second wake source: ATTN also fires if the
     // accelerometer-based motion status changes before the timer expires.
+    // "arm" is required so motionchange actually arms — without it the
+    // keyword is silently accepted but the wake source never fires.
-    NotePayloadSaveAndSleep(&payload, sleep_sec, "motionchange");
+    NotePayloadSaveAndSleep(&payload, sleep_sec, "arm,motionchange");

     // Execution normally never reaches here — the Notecard cuts Cygnet power. delay(30000);